cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

     Wager uint64
 }
 ```
-With a _helpful_ note telling you that you still need to add serialization information like:
+With a _helpful_ note telling you that you still need to add serialization information, like:

 ```go
 type StoredGame struct {